Expressions, Variables & Constants

 22 / 7

-You may be surprised to know this results in the number 3.
-If you only use integers in your expression, Swift also makes the result an integer.
+This, you may be surprised to know, results in the number 3.
+This is because if you only use integers in your expression, Swift makes the result an integer also.
 In this case, the result is rounded down to the next integer.

-You can tell Swift to use decimal numbers by changing the statement to the following:
+You can tell Swift to use decimal numbers by changing it to the following:

 22.0 / 7.0

 The four operations you’ve seen so far are easy to understand because you’ve been doing them for most of your life.
-Swift also has more complex operations.
-All of them are standard mathematical operations, just less common.
+Swift also has more complex operations you can use, all of them standard mathematical operations, just less common ones.
 Let’s turn to them now.

-The first is the remainder operation, also called the modulo operation.
-In division, the denominator goes into the numerator a whole number of times plus a remainder.
+The first of these is the remainder operation, also called the modulo operation.
+In division, the denominator goes into the numerator a whole number of times, plus a remainder.
 This remainder is exactly what the remainder operation gives.
-For example, 10 modulo 3 equals 1 because 3 goes into 10 three times, with a remainder of 1.
+For example, 10 modulo 3 equals 1, because 3 goes into 10 three times, with a remainder of 1.